t9md/vim-transform/README.md

 " specify where to find transformer script let g:transform.options.path = "/Users/t9md/my_transformer"

-function! g:transform._(e)
+" handler functions for each &filetype "---------------------------------------
-  call a:e.run("_/stringfy_word.rb")
+" each handler function take only one argment in this example `e`.
-endfunction
+" This `e` is environment vim-transformer use.

-function! s:route.go(e) "{{{1
+" You can call `run()` or `get()` method on `e` to execute transformer.

-  let e = a:e
+" `_` is special handler called when other filetype specific handler did'nt match(=didn't call `run()`). function! g:transform._(e) call a:e.run("_/stringfy_word.rb") endfunction

-  let c = e.content
+" `go` is handler called when &filetype=go. you can define your own handler based on &filetype. function! s:route.go(e) "{{{1 let e = a:e let c = e.content